yvonne-h1/h1-theme-template/README.md

 ## Theme check

 All code that we write should be written following the Shopify principles.
 These can be checked with the `npm run stcheck`.
 All liquid will be checked on syntax errors, missing templates, unused variables, deprecated code, and performance issues.
-The CBT is default theme check ready.
-Make sure your write clean code by doing a check inside a QA.

 [More info](https://shopify.dev/themes/tools/theme-check)